 Apart from myself, Rick Calvert from TBEX, Chris Pitt from Care Of The Wild International, Alison Hood from the Born Free Foundation and Diana Edelman from D Travels ‘Round took part and was hosted by Ethan Gelber from Outbounding.org.
 Unfortunately Delphinus – the organisers of some of the Cancun dolphin activities – and others refused to take part.

-For those who have not been following the whole debate, this Google hangout had been set up in response to the furore that has kicked off since I published my first article Why I Won’t Be Attending TBEX Cancun in response to TBEX’s support of unethical dolphin excursions, the debate that started up on Outbounding.org, and Matt Kepnes of Nomadic Matt launched the petition to get TBEX to stop supporting and promoting unethical tours.
+For those who have not been following the whole debate, this Google hangout had been set up in response to the furore that has kicked off since I published my first article Why I Won’t Be Attending TBEX Cancun in response to TBEX’s support of unethical dolphin excursions, and the subsequent debate that started up on Outbounding.org and the petition launched by Matt Kepnes of Nomadic Matt to get TBEX to stop supporting and promoting unethical tours.

 It was a great debate and all speakers had time to get their point across in a cordial and professional manner.